scout-ch/wp-hitobito-auth/readme.txt

 1. Upload to the `/wp-content/plugins/` directory
 1. Activate the plugin
-1. Visit Settings > MiData Connect and configure to meet your needs
+1. Visit Settings > Hitobito Connect and configure to meet your needs

 == Frequently Asked Questions ==